anneschmidtco/privacydynamics/site/pages/home.md

     icon: /uploads/precise-icon.svg
     description: When anonymizing data, we use a scalpel, not a sledgehammer.
       Privacy Dynamics analyzes re-identification risk at the cell level, allowing for precise treatment that minimizes data distortion.
-Privacy Dynamics’ approach reduces data distortion by more than 90%, providing engineers with highly accurate, actionable datasets they can depend on to do their jobs.
+Our approach reduces data distortion by more than 90%, providing engineers with highly accurate, actionable datasets they can depend on to do their jobs.
   - tag: EFFICIENT
     title: Work within your ecosystem
     decsription: >-